data-enthusiast-urvashi/PLAYSTORE-APP-REVIEWS-ANALYSIS/README.md

 ## Conclusion
 Conclusions which are derived from Exploratory Data Analysis of both Datasets are as follows -

-1.'FACEBOOK' app has received the highest reviews.
+1. 'FACEBOOK' app has received the highest reviews.

-2.Majority of the apps are accessed by 'EVERYONE'[i.e of all age groups,(81.82%)].
+2. Majority of the apps are accessed by 'EVERYONE'[i.e of all age groups,(81.82%)].

-3.App belongs to Category 'Family' has maximum distribution over the playstore but have lesser installation because of its high price.
+3. App belongs to Category 'Family' has maximum distribution over the playstore but have lesser installation because of its high price.

-4.App belongs to Category 'Game' has maximum number of installations which is followed by the category 'Communication' and 'Tools' respectively.
+4. App belongs to Category 'Game' has maximum number of installations which is followed by the category 'Communication' and 'Tools' respectively.

 5. Majority of apps belongs to type 'FREE' i.e.92.18%